cobrowseio/cobrowse-docs-gitbook/agent-side-integrations/crm-helpdesk-integrations/intercom.md

 Install the app from the [Intercom App Store](https://www.intercom.com/app-store/?app\_package\_code=cobrowse-screenshare-permissions) and follow the setup instructions!

+## Voice and Video Support

+Cobrowse sessions work nicely along the [Intercom Calling](https://www.intercom.com/phone) feature that adds support for voice and video.

+To enable the Calling feature go to your Settings>Calling page in [https://app.intercom.com/a/apps/_/settings/calling](https://app.intercom.com/a/apps/_/settings/calling).

 ## Troubleshooting

 #### I can connect from https://cobrowse.io/dashboard, but not from within Intercom.